 - Lack of infrastructure: The vendors and small FBOs lack infrastructure/ equipment such as refrigerators, hot case, warm and running water, adequate kitchen space, etc. to ensure safe food.

 - Water Quality: Street food vendors, kiosks, etc. use water provided by the municipal authorities and usually the quality of water is not potable making food prepared unsafe for consumption.

 - Lack of food hygiene and safety knowledge and training: Attrition is very high in this industry and also there is a good percentage of uneducated and unskilled staff, who have little knowledge of good hygiene practices and food safety regulations.

 - Multiple Registrations: Food businesses have to apply for multiple forms from various government agencies to start a business.
 The procedure for application is complex and cumbersome.

 Location and Surroundings

-- Premises must be protected from environmental hazards and maintain a distance of 30 metres from potential sources of contamination.
+- Premises must be protected from environmental hazards and maintain a distance of 30 meters from potential sources of contamination.

-- Roads around the premise should have a hard surface to minimise food contamination from dust. \
+- Roads around the premise should have a hard surface to minimize food contamination from dust. \

-- No direct access from residential area to food premises to prevent cross contamination
+- No direct access from a residential area to food premises to prevent cross-contamination

 Premises and Rooms